t52ta6ek/2300ADS-CPM/58kCPMv1.85_work/README.md

 - ACOPYSYS.MAP  - Plink linker-created MAP file

 ## Experimental boot EPROM
 This can be used to turn an NCP control unit into a headless CP/M system.
 A 2732 EPROM was used in this system.
 This bootloader was derived from the floppy driver.
 It simply attempts to boot CP/M from Drive 0 (A:).
-The boot disk would have been preconfigured using the ASETSIO and ASETIO utilities to use the TTY device (SIO1) as the console.
+The boot disk would have been pre-configured using the ASETSIO and ASETIO utilities to use the TTY device (SIO1) as the console.
 A dumb-terminal connected to SIO1 is then used as the console.<br>
 - BOOTPROM.MAC  - Experimental boot EPROM for Network Control Processor.<br>
 - BOOTPROM.LNK  - PLinkII linker command file for BOOTPROM.MAC<br>